Guilhermesou/lets_talk_backend/README.md

-# lets_talk_backend
+# Let'sTalk Backend

 Let'sTalk is a prototype of simple social network build with nodejs API CRUD for studies purpose.

 # How to run?